Taco Bell Interview Questions

 • The more flexible you are with your hours, the better your chance of getting hired, so be flexible!

-• Let the interviewer know you can work on weekends and/or holidays if possible.
+• Let the interviewer know if you can work on weekends and holidays.

 Strengths and Weaknesses